RAJSHREE27/POORNA_Cal_DownTime_by_Logs/README.md

  ## Maven Dependencies

- Below mentioned are certain maven dependencies used in the application :
+ Below mentioned is the essential maven dependency used in the application :

 ````maven